-In 1896 Henri Becquerel studied the effect of fluorescence, which he thought was related to X-rays that had been discovered by Wilhelm Röntgen.
-To test his hypothesis he wrapped a photographic plate in black paper and placed various phosphorescent salts on it.
+In 1896 Henri Becquerel studied the effect of fluorescence.
+He wanted to know if fluorescence was related to X-rays that had been discovered by Wilhelm Röntgen.
+To test his idea he wrapped a photographic plate in black paper and placed various phosphorescent salts on it.
 All results were negative until he used uranium salts.
 These affected photographic plates even when put in the dark, such that the effects clearly had nothing to do with fluorescence.
 Henri Becquerel had discovered natural radioactivity, and thereby the weak interaction.

-We know now that the most nuclear decays are the result of the transition of a neutron to an electron, a proton and an anti-neutrino, or in a formula,
+We know now that most nuclear decays are the result of the transition of a neutron to an electron, a proton and an anti-neutrino, or in a formula,

-$$n \to p + e^- + \overline{\nu}e \ . \tag{7.1}$$
+$$n \to p + e^- + \overline{\nu}e . \tag{7.1}$$